Images courtesy of the Town of Milk River.

 May 8, 1805 – The water of this river possesses a peculiar whiteness, being about the colour of a cup of tea with the admixture of a tablespoon of milk. – The journals of Lewis and Clark

-Located 298 kilometres or about a three hours’ drive southeast of Calgary, Milk River is only 23 kilometres or about a ten minutes’ drive from the U.S. border.
-This access makes the town a prominent stop along major trucking routes, as well as a frequent tourist rest stop and service centre for farmers and ranchers in the area.
+Milk River is only 23 kilometres or about a ten minutes’ drive from the U.S. border.
+This access makes the town a prominent stop along major trucking routes, as well as a frequent tourist rest stop and service centre.

 Like the landscape, Milk River will surprise you.
-The town has a population of 827 people, and is one of the only places in Alberta where you can take your picture with a life-size T-rex sculpture.
+It is one of the only places in Alberta where you can take your picture with a life-size T-rex sculpture.

 Dinosaur bones have been found all across the Milk River region, and you can see some of them in the Devil’s Coulee Heritage Museum.
 The nearby Writing-on-Stone Provincial Park contains the largest concentration of rock art created by the Plains People – over 50 rock art sites and numerous archeological sites.